-Two scenarios following UE reports are identified:
+For the applicability indication, two scenarios following UE reports are identified:

 a “reactive” reporting scenario, and

 a “proactive” reporting scenario.

 A reactive reporting would involve the UE to provide information to the RAN upon receiving an action from it, e.g., after being configured with a functionality for which its model is not applicable.
 A UE reacting to a certain configuration could, for example, further translate to a simple indication which informs of “no applicability” or, more specifically pointing which of the configuration aspects are not suitable.